 The School of Nursing Graduate Program offers the Master of Science in Nursing (MSN) degree and the Doctorate of Nursing Practice (DNP) degree.
-The MSN degree has the following tracks: Nursing Administration, Nursing Education, Family Nurse Practitioner, Pediatric Nurse Practitioner, Geriatric Nurse Practitioner, and Acute Care Nurse Practitioner.
+The MSN degree has the following tracks: Nursing Administration, Nursing Education, Family Nurse Practitioner, Pediatric Nurse Practitioner, Acute Care Nurse Practitioner, and Nurse Midwifery.
 The Doctorate of Nursing Practice offers the following two specialty areas: Advanced Practice Nursing and Executive Leadership.
 The Ph.D. in Nursing is offered through a collaborative program with Texas Woman's University (TWU) with the degree being granted by TWU.
-The School of Nursing also offers post-MSN certification in the following nurse practitioner specialty areas: family nurse practitioner, pediatric nurse practitioner, acute care nurse practitioner, and geriatric nurse practitioner.
+The School of Nursing also offers post-MSN certification in the following nurse practitioner specialty areas: family nurse practitioner, pediatric nurse practitioner, acute care nurse practitioner, and nurse midwifery.